mikejeuga/CV/README.md

 ## Awards & Leadership Experience

- * Multicultural lead member for the Diversity & Inclusion Board at Russell Investments.
+ * Multicultural lead for the EMEA Diversity & Inclusion Board at Russell Investments.
+I was the main driver for the creation of Black Associate Resource Group
  * Team captain for two years at Panthéon-Sorbonne Basketball Team.
 (2 finals & 1 French College title).
  * Baritone for the Gospel choir "We Are One" - Five years as a full-time member.